Detect – Alert – Act

 Do I need a prescription to start?

 Yes, the EpiWatch app with need a prescription from your physician or healthcare provider in order to activate.
-You may download the app once invited, but it will not activate until the prescription is loaded and approved.
+You may download the app from the app store, but it will not activate until the prescription is loaded and approved.

 Download the prescription form